-After uncovering a defect (bug), testers generate a formal defect report.
+DEFECT REPORT, also known as Bug Report, is a document that identifies and describes a defect detected by a tester.
 The purpose of a defect report is to state the problem as clearly as possible so that developers can replicate the defect easily and fix it.

-In most companies, a defect reporting tool is used and the elements of a report can vary.
+In most companies, a defect tracking tool is used and the elements of a defect report can vary from one tool to the other.
 However, in general, a defect report can consist of the following elements.

 |Release Version||Release version of the product. (e.g. 1.2.3)|